The Jamale Racheal Thompson Memorial Fund

 One of Jamale Thompson’s Last Goals

 It was asked of her son, Duron Jones, if there is a charity people could support in Jamale’s name that was close to her heart.
 Jamale had three goals that she wanted to accomplish before taking her final rest.
-They were: (1) seeing her future grandchildren, (2) writing a book called “From the Eyes of a Patient” to tell her story, and (3) seeing the school, created by her son, focused on helping youth and families of color in creating generational wealth become a reality.
+They were: (1) seeing her future grandchildren, (2) writing a book called “From the Eyes of a Patient” to tell her story, and (3) seeing the school, created by her son, focused on helping youth and BIPOC families create generational wealth.

 As a community, we can support a much-needed cause on behalf of Jamale in the Jamale Racheal Thompson Memorial Fund, which will be used to support youth who will attend the school.